Marble Church, Bodelwyddan: Churchyard

 Immediately to the west of the church is Kinmel Camp, which was a military camp located in the grounds of Kinmel Hall.
 The camp was used by Canadian troops during the First World War.
 The churchyard contains the graves of numerous victims of the Spanish flu pandemic of 1918–19 in the camp.
 On 4–5 March 1919 a riot occurred in the camp when the ship allocated to return the troops to Canada was diverted to carry food supplies to Russia.
 Five Canadian soldiers were killed in the disturbances, four of whom were buried in St Margaret's Churchyard, with the fifth, Gunner John Frederick Hickman, being buried in Dorchester, New Brunswick.
 A common story is that they were executed for mutiny, but this has been denied by the Canadian Department of National Defence.

-In total there are 112 Commonwealth service personnel commemorated here from World War I. More than 80 of the graves are Canadian, and there are also Special Memorial headstones to 4 British soldiers who were buried at St Peter's Churchyard in Holywell.
-There are 2 war graves of British servicemen from World War II.
+In total there are 112 Commonwealth service personnel commemorated here from the First World War.
+More than 80 of the graves are Canadian, and there are also Special Memorial headstones to four British soldiers who were buried at St Peter's Churchyard in Holywell.
+There are two war graves of British servicemen from the Second World War.
+There are multiple post-Second World War graves in the churchyard, including a grave of a Welsh Guards lance corporal who was killed during the Falklands War on board the RFA Sir Galahad.